dotnet/csharplang/proposals/csharp-7.0/tuples.md

     ;
 ```

 A ***tuple*** is an anonymous data structure type that contains an ordered sequence of two or more ***elements***, which are optionally named.
 Each element is public.

-If a tuple is mutable, its element values are also mutable?
+**ISSUE:** Should we say something like, "If a tuple is mutable, its element values are also mutable?"
+I think that is true, yet some languages might not allow tuple element values to change.
+Unless mutability can be deduced eleswhere, not saying it will leave it unspecified.

 A tuple's ***natural type*** is the combination of its element types, in lexical order, and element names, if they exist.